James-Lol/Roblox-Telekinesis-Client/README.md

   Rotation Controls

-  R: Reset object's rotation to default position (removes any spinning or tilting)
+  R: Reset object's rotation to default position (removes any spinning or tilting) (Uses a bodyGyro)

   Force Adjustment